Starbucks is a coffee company and coffeehouse chain with more than 23,768 locations worldwide.

 Ethical certification processes have been kept almost exclusively in the domain of "social responsibility," either as separate entities (like Fair Trade), or confined within corporate departments.
 While it’s been vigorously debated (and often despite evidence to the contrary), corporate profits are still perceived to be at odds with environmental/social protection.

 What Starbucks has produced, using the technology Green River provided, is a research tool like no other on the planet using data at a scale that can provide truly global findings.
-A platform to discover if or why women-owned coffee farms have worse working conditions and lower yield, or if annual insect infestation patterns are correlated with specific human activity.
+A platform that gathers and collates data that can be used to discover if or why women-owned coffee farms have worse working conditions and lower yield, or if annual insect infestation patterns are correlated with specific human activity.

 Starbucks created Coffee and Farmer Equity (C.A.F.E.)
 Practices to "evaluate, recognize, and reward producers of high-quality sustainably grown coffee."
 When Starbucks first approached Green River, their fledgling program was run like almost all new small operations are run, via email and excel spreadsheets.